plivo/plivo-python/README.md

 ## Installation
 Install the SDK using [pip](http://www.pip-installer.org/en/latest/)

-    pip install --pre plivo
+    pip install plivo

-If you have the `0.11.3` version (a.k.a legacy) already installed, you will have to first uninstall it before installing the new version. `pip install --upgrade --pre plivo` might not work depending on your system status.
+If you have the `0.11.3` version (a.k.a legacy) already installed, you will have to first uninstall it before installing the new version. `pip install --upgrade plivo` might not work depending on your system status.

 Alternatively, you can download the source code from this repo and run